 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Physicians may learn and integrate into their practice newer techniques described to treat tendinopathy, including biologics (platelet-rich plasma (PRP)19, autologous blood, stem cells and other products).

-- Injection of substances under ultrasound and fluoroscopic guidance has increased accuracy.
+- Injections under ultrasound and fluoroscopic guidance (Figure 3) increases accuracy.
 Guidance improves the accuracy of diagnostic injections.
 Ultrasound provides superior visualization of soft tissue structures, as tendons, without ionizing radiation.

-- Injection of biologics including platelet rich plasma (PRP) and stem cells offer alternatives to those who have failed conservative care.
+- Injection of biologics including PRP, autologous blood 10 and stem cells offer alternatives to those who have failed conservative care.19

-- Peritendinous hydrodissection may place a role in treating tendnoopathies with neovascularity in adjacent fat pads.
+- Peritendinous hydrodissection may play a role in treating tendinopathies with neovascularity in adjacent fat pads.20

 - Injection of corticosteroid under imaging guidance has not been sufficiently studied to show increased efficacy.

 - Controlled studies are required to establish the efficacy of injecting biologics including PRP and stem cells or tenotomy alone vs tenotomy and PRP.